 Although advertorials are used in multiple media outlets, print is the most common and most popular.

-In print, advertorials are clear promotions for a product or service.
-They’re written in article format with the intent to pull out the benefits of the product and sell something.
-The reader knows that there’s a sales pitch coming from the instant she starts reading the text.
-These types of ads are less “in your face” which makes them quite a bit easier to swallow.
-In turn, the advertisers have an easier time of getting their message across to their buyer.
+In print, advertorials are straightforward promotions for a product or service.
+They are written like articles to highlight the benefits of the product and sell something.
+The reader realizes there’s a sales pitch as soon as she begins reading.
+These ads are less aggressive, making them easier to accept.
+As a result, advertisers find it simpler to communicate their message to potential buyers.

 This style of advertising started to decline in popularity and effectivity in the early 2000s.
 When it did, advertisers found a new way to bring it into the modern age.
 The new form of advertorials are called native advertising.